WWE World at WrestleMania

-WWE World at WrestleMania, formerly known as WrestleMania Axxess, is a professional wrestling fan convention held by WWE during the week of WrestleMania.
+WWE World at WrestleMania, formerly known as WrestleMania Fan Axxess or simply WrestleMania Axxess, is a professional wrestling fan convention held by WWE during the week of WrestleMania.
 The event typically runs for four to five days—from Thursday to Sunday or Monday—and features WWE talent and alumni autograph signings, interviews, fan activities, memorabilia displays, meet-and-greets, and matches.
-WrestleMania Axxess was briefly discontinued from 2020 due to the COVID-19 pandemic, but was relaunched as WWE World at WrestleMania beginning with WrestleMania XL in 2024.
+WrestleMania Axxess was briefly discontinued from 2020 due to the COVID-19 pandemic, but was relaunched as WWE World, in partnership with Fanatics Events, at WrestleMania beginning with WrestleMania XL in 2024.

 History

 The first event happened in 1988, when the World Wrestling Federation (WWF, now known as WWE) in association with The Trump Organization prepared a small festival to celebrate WrestleMania IV.
 It included autograph signings, a brunch, and a five kilometer run; the event was held again in 1989 for WrestleMania V. In 1992, a festival was held the day of WrestleMania VIII which included a WWF wrestler look-alike contest and a tournament for the WWF WrestleFest arcade game.
 In 1993, the WWF held a "WrestleMania Brunch" the day of WrestleMania IX at Caesars Palace, during the course of which Lex Luger attacked Bret Hart.
 In 1994, the WWF offered "Fan Fest" for the weekend of WrestleMania X, which allowed fans to step inside a WWF ring, participate in games, meet wrestlers, and purchase merchandise; the event was followed up in 1995 with another "Fan Fest" for WrestleMania XI.
 In 1999, the WWF held its first Saturday pre-WrestleMania event taking place on March 27, 1999.
 WrestleMania Rage Party, as it was known, was televised live on the USA Network from 10:00 p.m. to 11:00 p.m.
 (EST).
 The event was to be held at the Pennsylvania Convention Center.
 The idea of the event was "...to celebrate the final WrestleMania of the millennium..."

 The following year, the WWF held its first WrestleMania Axxess event at the Anaheim Convention Center expanding upon the party idea of WrestleMania Rage Party.
 The event included autograph signings and mementos of inductees of the WWE Hall of Fame.
 There were also activities where fans could enter a wrestling ring and commentate a wrestling match.
 In 2001, WrestleMania Axxess was held at the Reliant Hall which expanded upon the event by adding numerous activities including areas where attendees could buy special merchandise, see a production truck, and check out special WWE vehicles.
 In 2002, WrestleMania Axxess was extended to a three-day event and was held at the National Trade Centre (now Enercare Centre).
 The three-day event included similar activities to that of the one-day line-up.
 In 2007, WrestleMania Axxess went on tour around cities in both the United States and Canada.
 In recent years, Axxess has become a four-day event, with one session on Thursday, Friday, and Sunday, and three sessions on Saturday.